Titan-Node/Titan-Node-Pool/README.md

 # Patching
 1. Check your NVIDIA card for session limits - Can be found under the "Max # of concurrent sessions" column. ([NVIDIA Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new))
+NOTE: Titan Node software will try to auto patch if it detects a limit.
+If it fails, try step 2.

 2. If required: Patch your NVIDIA Driver to allow unlimited concurrent streams. ([Linux - Keylase Patch](https://github.com/keylase/nvidia-patch))

 # Support